mykle1/MMM-SoundMachine/README.md

 # MMM-SoundMachine

-Designed to imitate the soothing sounds of popular sound machines on the market.
+Designed to imitate the soothing sounds of popular sound machines and sleep machines.